JeremyTheModernist/mongo-auth-nextjs/README.md

 ### Install dependencies and start up the servers:

-Make sure you are in the root directory of this project.
+Make sure you are in the root directory of this project, `mongo-auth-nextjs`.
 Then, in your terminal:

 ```
 npm run setup
 npm run dev
 ```

-These commands will install of the dependencies for you frontend and backend and start their servers up.
+These commands will install of the dependencies for the frontend and the backend, and start their servers up.

 The backend is available at `http://localhost:<PORT>`, where `PORT` is the one you designated in the `.env` file.